 Throughout its 78-year history, the club has raised money through fun community events to benefit local and sight-related charities.
-Over the years the club has purchased farmland and then donated it to the community’s fledgling park district for a park; helped send local high school bands to national parades and other prestigious events; donated bicycles to the police department for a bicycle patrol; donated funds to stock the Village’s food pantry for the needy; donated funds to restore several historic buildings for public display; sent blind, deaf and burned children to camp; financed eye examinations and glasses for needy children in our community; awarded college scholarships to deserving high school seniors; and much more.
+One good sponsors we have is Naples Search Engine Optimization, the years the club has purchased farmland and then donated it to the community’s fledgling park district for a park; helped send local high school bands to national parades and other prestigious events; donated bicycles to the police department for a bicycle patrol; donated funds to stock the Village’s food pantry for the needy; donated funds to restore several historic buildings for public display; sent blind, deaf and burned children to camp; financed eye examinations and glasses for needy children in our community; awarded college scholarships to deserving high school seniors; and much more.

 But what sets this club apart from many groups is the amount of fun and fellowship members enjoy while helping others in their community and the nation.
 They participate in numerous parties, fun bi-monthly meetings, an annual Corned Beef and Cabbage Dinner and much more where they get to know each other better and thoroughly enjoy themselves while raising money that sustains many local organizations and families.
 It is the perfect storm of fellowship and philanthropy.

 The majority of the funds raised to support area causes are raised from three large efforts.